philipandresen/StarbirdNode/README.md

 In order to run this application locally you will need to have:

-1. Setup a config profile for the PC running the app in default.json
+1. Set up a config profile for the PC running the app in default.json
+   1. You should be able to follow the pattern in that file.
 2. Installed Node (v19 was used in development, but 18 is probably okay too)
-3. Checked out the code from the repo (downloaded the project to some local directory)
+3. Checked out the code from the repo (can be done automatically with a bat file command)
-4. Run NPM install (Maybe, I might also include that in the run script in package.json)
+4. Run NPM install (Can be done automatically with a bat file command)
-5. Ensure your backup directory is one that your backup user has access to (if you don't you'll see an error saying about as much when you run the script)
+5. Ensure your local backup directory is one that your local backup user has access to (if you don't you'll see an error saying as much when you run the script)
 6. Create a service account through the Google Cloud Console (https://console.cloud.google.com)
 7. Make sure your service account has Editor access (probably?) and generate a key file for that service account
-8. Download the key file and put it somewhere, point to it in the (drive configuration subsection of the) config
+8. Download the key file and put it somewhere, point to it in the drive configuration subsection of the config
 9. Make sure you enable google drive API access in your project in Google Cloud console.
 10. Create a folder in google drive using the UI and share it with the service account you created (The console should provide you an email for that account)